andino93/es6-features/README.md

 # ES2015+ features
 Just a collection of useful features that I tend to use on a daily basis.
-Hopefully this is useful for those who are learning javascript or just exploring some of the many new features of the ES2015+ standard.
-Keep in mind, that I'm using the AirBnb style guide for my examples and as such, there are many other ways to go about doing what I'll be showing.
+Hopefully this is useful for those who are learning Javascript or exploring some of the many new features of the ES2015+ (aka ES6) standard.
+Keep in mind, that I'm using the AirBnB style guide for my examples and as such, there are many other ways to go about doing what I'll be showing.

 ## Javascript